ml5js/ml5-website-v02-gatsby/content/blog/object-detection/index.md

 <br/>

-I hope ml5.obejctDectector helps and inspires creators to view and use machine learning as a tool!
+I hope ml5.obejctDectector helps and inspires more people to view and use machine learning as a creative tool!

 <br/>

 ---
-<span style="color: gray;">[Jin Yi](https://codingeffects.com/) is a frontend developer and a sports enthusiast.
+<span style="color: gray;">[Yujin Yi](https://codingeffects.com/) is a frontend developer and a sports enthusiast.
 She is part of ml5's research team as a graduate student at NYU ITP.</span>